FTM Top Surgery by Melissa Johnson MD, FACS

 - If it is a covered benefit, you will need to obtain a copy of the medical policy listing the criteria that is required.
 Get a call reference number and document the person you spoke with, the date and time.

-- Fax or email the medical policy AND proof of covered benefit to our office (fax # 413-731-7870) or email to firstname.lastname@example.org along with the required documentation (i.e. therapist letter).
+- Fax or email the medical policy AND proof of covered benefit to our office (fax # 413-731-7870) or email to email@example.com along with the required documentation (i.e. therapist letter).
 Include your phone number so we can contact you with your appointment.
+The letter must be signed by the therapist.

 - Once we have received all of the documentation, we will call you to schedule your consultation.
 If you have not received a phone call from us after 7 days, please check in with us to make sure we have received everything.